This Powerful Image Of A Wounded Boy Reminds The World Of The Human Cost Of War

 Omran's photo has once again drawn attention to the ongoing humanitarian crisis, much like the images of another young Syrian boy, Aylan Kurdi, forced the world to pay attention to the plight of Syrian refugees.
 Aylan, his brother, and his mother drowned while trying to flee to Turkey nearly a year ago.

-Journalists and activists took to Twitter on Thursday, sharing Omran's photo and asking a simple but powerful question to those perhaps desensitized by seeing so much violence: What if he were your child?
+Journalists and activists took to Twitter on Thursday, sharing Omran's photo and asking a simple but powerful question to those perhaps desensitised by seeing so much violence: What if he were your child?

 The civil war began in 2011, after Assad cracked down on peaceful protesters calling for democratic elections.
 Since then, armed rebel groups have also joined the fight against him.
 In addition to those who have been killed or displaced inside Syria, more than 4.8 million Syrians have been forced to flee as refugees, according to the U.N.